 The start of the route is by the Spoleto Nord junction, close to the access of a former accommodation facility.

-At the former station in Sant’Anatolia di Narco, the route goes on along the valleyline where, in the closed stretches, you can use the next road.
+At the former station in Sant’Anatolia di Narco, the route goes on along the valleyline; for alternatives to the interrupted stretches, please contact Spoleto Tourist Office email@example.com.

 S. Anatolia di Narco – Borgo Cerreto: the open landscape is the highlights here: the railway often coasting the river, the glimpses on small hamlets, and buildings by the historical and artistic interest dotting the valley.